rayzir82/Children-of-Avrilax/The-Game.md

 Below are the things I am considering using for the RT mechanism

-#If you cast an RT3 spell, you cannot cast another RT3 spell until the counter for the first counts down.
+If you cast an RT3 spell, you cannot cast another RT3 spell until the counter for the first counts down.

-#*Meaning that it isn't just that spell that is inaccessible during the RT, but all spells of that RT are on a cool down.
+*Meaning that it isn't just that spell that is inaccessible during the RT, but all spells of that RT are on a cool down.
 I have already considered revising this as it seems too crippling.

-#The solution I was considering is once the spells are broken into their RTs, break them down again into elements (Elemental, Necromantic, Force and so on) and say that you can cast multiple spells from the same RT without effecting the entire RT.
+The solution I was considering is once the spells are broken into their RTs, break them down again into elements (Elemental, Necromantic, Force and so on) and say that you can cast multiple spells from the same RT without effecting the entire RT.
 An example, You cast an RT3 Necromancy spell, all RT3 Necromancy spells have to wait to be cast again, but you could still cast an RT3 Elemental spell or a spell of a different RT all together.

-===Spell List===
+## Option 2 ##

+At character creation, you chose 1 main category of spells and 2 minor categories.

+An example would be, Major = Fire and Minor = Change(?) and Creation.
+This character would start with a useful, but slightly weak, Fire spell (that only effects a single target), a spell for changing the sensory inputs received by the target of the spell (making foot steps sound like dripping water and such, though the targets other senses can ruin the deception) and a spell that allows him to create cheap armor or weapons, but not both at this point (these would be weaker than if they owned the same equipment made by conventional means, at this point).
+Then, as they gain levels these spells would get stronger and take on different uses.
+Fire would do more damage, catch enemies on fire, explode on impact and such.
+Change would possibly become able to change the appearance of certain things eventually maybe even bestowing the ability to become invisible.
+Creation would make better armor weapons and possibly allow for certain magical effects to be placed on created equipment, or it would allow for the creation of a feast and who knows what else.

+Keep in mind that the above example is an "on-the-spot" example.
+These are not the final thoughts just me explaining a  way that this '''could''' work.

+I really like this system and will work on this a little more.

+### Spell List ###

 These are not organized the way that I will wind up having them.

-#There most definitely will not be 17 RTs.
+There most definitely will not be 17 RTs.
-#I will be dividing them up differently, there won't be Abjuration, Conjuration and all that junk.
+I will be dividing them up differently, there won't be Abjuration, Conjuration and all that junk.
-#I am considering splitting the spells between Sorcerers and Wizards so that they are mostly separate lists.
+I am considering splitting the spells between Sorcerers and Wizards so that they are mostly separate lists.

 I just had an interesting idea, what about making it so that once you have chosen your spells for that level there is no learning from that levels list again until level 18 or higher.
 This would most likely entail changing the system since I have already said, and still maintain, that there will not be RT 17 spells.

-===RT-0 Sorcerer/Wizard Spells===
+### RT-0 Sorcerer/Wizard Spells ###

 Abjuration